jadeli1720/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n).
 This one is deceptive and seems like O(n^3).
 However, it will only run until it hits it limit.

-b) O(n^2).
-This example shows a nested for loop which means the n/input is being looped over two times every single run of the function.
-The runtime will become slower as the size of n increases exponentially.
+b) O(log n).
+When the function hits the while loop, the runtime will grow at a slightly slower rate as n increases.